lambdaclass/lambdaclass_hacking_learning_path/README.md

   feel something is going on with them.
 There is a time when everybody feels weak and needs someone else for support.
 So be a hero, be empathic.

+Also remember our core principles are:
+1. We hire, dismiss, and promote people as quickly as possible.
+2. Adhere to the truth and be transparent
+3. Do what is right for the product.

 #### Principles for success and teamwork philosophy
 We follow a code of conduct that must be followed to ensure a safe space in the team.
 You signed it when you entered Lambda and we expect you to follow it.